skgithub14/portfolio-data-pipeline/README.md

-# Showcase Data Pipeline Project for my Portfolio
+# Showcase Data Pipeline for Portfolio

 This repository contains a modified copy of a complex data cleaning pipeline I wrote in R. It is modified to remove all identifying data and source information due to confidentiality.
 See the included `presentation.pdf` file for an overview of the project's highlights.